Log in

 The clean utility areas in each unit contain ready prepared boxes containing all the required equipment for a particular procedure (arterial line, central line, chest drain, lumbar puncture, nasogastric tube, tracheostomy).

-After you have completed the procedure ensure all sharps and clinical waste are disposed of.
-Please return the used box to the dirty utility room and ask a healthcare assistant to restock.
+After you have completed the procedure ensure all sharps and clinical waste are disposed of and return the used box to the dirty utility room and ask a healthcare assistant to restock.

 The use of ultrasound to assist central line placement is mandatory.
 We have several USS equipment for line placement.